AnalyticsWorkbench/Components/README.md

 **Requirements:**
 - Redis is requierd to run the workbench.js on the frontend:

-(https://redis.io/download or on Windows https://github.com/dmajkic/redis/downloads)or you can clone from Github directly from: (recommanded) https://github.com/antirez/redis
+(https://redis.io/download or on Windows https://github.com/dmajkic/redis/downloads  or you can clone from Github directly from: (recommanded) extra package: https://github.com/antirez/redis
 To run Redis with the default configuration just type in terminal or cmd:
  ```